 » Course Schedule Outline

 » Meet Our Faculty

 » Refund Policy

 » Advisory Council

 » Contact Information

 Admission to the MBA degree program is available to qualified individuals who hold an undergraduate degree in any major from an accredited college or university.
-Admission is based on professional work experience, performance in previous college/university study, results from the Graduate Management Admissions Test (GMAT) assessment of written essays, and appraisal of letters of recommendation.
+Admission is based on professional work experience, performance in previous college/university study, results from the Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE), assessment of written essays, and appraisal of letters of recommendation.